Marrowwwwwwww/Sand-Clock/README.md

 <hr>

 # Why this app exists?
-Well, I found that timekeeping apps make me eventually want to ignore their notifications, which ends up making me procrastinate taking a break, defeating the whole purpose!
+Well, I found that timekeeping apps make me eventually want to ignore their notifications and actually procrastinate taking a break, defeating the whole purpose!